winitzki/scall/tutorial/programming_dhall.md

 let zip : ∀(a : Type) → C a → ∀(b : Type) → C b → C (Pair a b) = ???
 ```

-Similarly to what we did in the previous section,  we will now implement `zip` for the functor `C` assuming the bifunctor `F` supports certain methods similar to `zip`.
+Similarly to what we did in the previous section,  we will now implement `zip` for the functor `C` assuming the bifunctor `F` supports certain methods.

 In the previous section, the methods `bizip2` and `bizipF` were used to define `zip` for greatest fixpoints.
-It turns out that for least fixpoints, another method (`bizip1`) is helpful.
+It turns out that for least fixpoints, `bizip2` cannot be used, but another method (`bizip1`) is helpful.
 The  type signature of `bizip1` is:

 `bizip1 : F a r → F b r → F (Pair a b) r`